 What Cyberthreats Does the Aviation Industry Face?

 Airports face are a range of cybersecurity threats.
-The most common ones are:
+The most common cyberthreats that the aviation industry faces are:

 In a ransomware attack, a cybercriminal could encrypt and hold hostage digital assets, such as files or computer systems, and then demand ransom from the victim to regain access.
 For example, in January 2020, cybercriminals hacked into an Albany Airport’s third-party contractors’ networks and then spread the malware to the airport’s management servers.5 The airport had to pay off those hackers to restore operations.